 The entry qualification documents are accepted in the following languages: English.

-Humber’s Bachelor of Commerce – Fashion Management degree program is designed for students interested in the business side of fashion and offers management courses tailored specifically to the fashion industry.
+Humber’s Bachelor of Commerce – Fashion Management degree program is designed for students interested in the business side of fashion and offers management courses explicitly tailored to the fashion industry.

-This program starts with a foundation of business studies in areas such as organizational behaviour, law, economics, finance and accounting, marketing, and operations management.
-Specialized courses in the fashion management curriculum include twentieth-century fashion history, trend forecasting, retail and wholesale management, brand management, store planning and merchandising, global sourcing, and retail finance.
+This program starts with a foundation of business studies in organizational behaviour, law, economics, finance and accounting, marketing, and operations management.
+Specialized courses in the fashion management curriculum include twentieth-century fashion history, trend forecasting, retail and wholesale management, brand management, store planning and merchandising global sourcing, and retail finance.

-Several third- and fourth-year Fashion Management classes are delivered in Humber’s Fashion Institute.
+Several third- and fourth-year Fashion Management classes are delivered at Humber’s Fashion Institute.

 The Humber Bachelor of Commerce – Fashion Management program requires that you complete 14 weeks/420 hours of paid work in the summer between your sixth and seventh semesters.
-This gives you the hands-on, real-world experience that employers value.
-Your placement will give you the opportunity to explore the field you’d like to work in when you graduate.
-We will work with employers and our industry partners to help you identify opportunities to pursue.
+This gives students the hands-on, real-world experience that employers value.
+Placements will allow students to explore the field they want to work in when they graduate.
+Humber’s Work-Integrated Learning Centre will work with employers and our industry partners to help you identify opportunities to pursue.

 Toronto is one of Canada’s major fashion centres.
 It is also one of the country’s most diverse, vibrant and dynamic cities, making it the ideal place to pursue an education in fashion management.